petertea96/Computer-Cluster-Help/README.md

 - For something more sophisticated, feel free to use text editors on the command line such as nano or vim.
 -	If you're uncomfortable with this, you can instead download Notepad ++ and write them there.
 -	When you save, always make sure to have the extension .sh

+- All bash scripts must start with a preamble that may look like this:

+#!/bin/bash
+#SBATCH -c [num_cpus]                      # Number of CPUS requested (default is 1 CPU).
+#SBATCH --mem=[megabytes]                  # Memory requested in megabytes (default is 1024 MB).
+#SBATCH -t days-hours:minutes:seconds      # How long you expect your job to run for (default is 3 hours).
+If your job takes longer than                                            # specified, then your job submission will end abruptly.

+** some demo commands to use as a test**
+**Note to self: Write a shell script for this:** echo 'starting test job...' echo 'our job worked!'

 **6. Submit your *.sh files onto CAC:**